gfidanli/crypto-algo-trading/readme.md

 <br/><br/>

 # ETL
-The backbone of this project is the ETL (Extract, Transform, Load) process that currently utilizes (2) public APIs to obtain historical data for various cryptocurrencies.
-I decided to use Coinbase data because the API is easy to use (with Python wrapper) and it's my preferred service for trading crypto.
+The backbone of this project is the ETL (Extract, Transform, Load) process that currently utilizes two (2) public APIs to obtain historical data for various cryptocurrencies.
+I decided to use Coinbase Pro data because the API is easy to use (with Python wrapper) and it's my preferred service for trading crypto.

 Since Bitcoin is the "grandfather" of modern cryptocurrency, I decided to use it's historic trading availability as the start date for this data pull.
 After doing some research, I found out that it was listed on Coinbase Pro (at the time GDRX) in 2015 so I decided on `2015-01-01` as the start date.
 End date would be the current day as determined by the value of `datetime.now()`.

 ## Extract

-### Coinbase
+### Coinbase Pro
 * Get all cryptocurrencies available using `get_currencies` endpoint
 * For each cryptocurrency, utilize `get_product_historic_rates` endpoint
   * Note: there are a few currencies that do not have historic rates available.
 These were skipped when pulling the data from the API